jyutzler/Bridge-Systems/system.md

    * Pass = content to play 4♠.
    * 4NT = Blackwood.

-### 2 Spades
-A 2♠ response requires the 1NT bidder to rebid 3♣, which may be passed with a club bust, or responder may rebid 3♦ with a diamond bust.
-Example:
+### Minor Suit Stayman
+A 2♠ response shows at least an invitational hand with strength in both minors.

-1NT — 2♠ — 3♣
+1NT — 2♠
+   * 2NT = weak hand, usually stoppers in both majors
+   * 3♣, ♦ = weak hand, good support
+   * 3♥, ♠ = strong hand, stopper, could have a good minor (only forcing response)
+   * 3NT = strong hand, stoppers in both majors
-   * Pass = club bust
+   * 4♣, ♦ = strong hand, good support
-   * 3♦ = diamond bust (notrump opener passes).

-### Other Responses
-   * 3♣, 3♦ = a six-card or longer suit and invitational to 3NT.
-   * 3♥, 3♠ = at least a six-card suit and slam interest (otherwise,
-responder uses a transfer bid).
-   * 4♣ = Gerber, asking for aces.
-(See Slam Bidding)
-   * A direct raise of 1NT to 4NT is natural and invites 6NT.
-4NT is slam invitational only because 4♣ is available as Gerber (to ask about aces).
+From there, responder should have enough information to proceed using methods described elsewhere.
 ### Over Interference
 If an opponent doubles, all conventional responses are “on.”
 For example: